 |---|---|---|---|---|---|---|---|

-There are just six competitive Senate races, four of which are currently held by Democrats, and two by Republicans.
-Three of the Democratic seats will be open due to retirements: Michigan (Gary Peters), New Hampshire (Jeanne Shaheen), and Minnesota (Tina Smith).
+There are just six competitive Senate races, five of which are currently held by Republicans, and one by a Democrat.
+Two of the Republican seats will be open due to retirements: Iowa (Joni Ernst) and North Carolina (Thom Tillis).
+Mary Peltola has entered the Alaska Senate race, which puts that race in reach for Democrats.

 The Partisan Lean measures how partisan a state or congressional district is as compared to the nation as a whole, based on how that state or district voted in the previous two presidential elections.